DAOLABS-WTF/juice-721-delegate/README.md

 - a contribution floor amount.
 - a max quantity.
 - a number of voting units to associate with each unit within the tier.
-- a reserved rate, allowing a proprtion of units within the tier to be minted to a pre-programmed beneficiary.
+- a reserved rate, allowing a proportion of units within the tier to be minted to a pre-programmed beneficiary.
 - URI, overridable by a URI resolver that can return dynamic values for each unit with the tier.
 - a lock date, before which the tier must remain accessible.
 - the ability for the contract's owner to mint tokens from the tier on demand.